benjamin-recht/benjamin-recht.github.io/_posts/2016-05-31-mechanics-of-lagrangians.md

 	\mbox{min}_{x,z}~\mbox{max}_{p}~\mathcal{L}(x,z,p):=F(x,z) +p^TH(x,z)
 $$

-Now, in the inside maximization optimization problem, the supremum is infinite if $H(x,z)$ is nonzero.
+In the inner maximization problem, the supremum is infinite if $H(x,z)$ is nonzero.
 Thus, you only get a finite value when $H(x,z)=0$.
 In this case, the minimum value with respect to $x$ and $z$ is just the minimum value of $F(x,z)$ \emph{subject to} $H(x,z)=0$.
 That is, it is completely equivalent to the constrained optimization problem we have been analyzing.
 So the Lagrangian penalty function enforces the equality constraint via a min-max game.

 But why this penalty function?
 I like to think of the Lagrangian as a limit of more obvious penalty functions.
 If we set up the unconstrained minimization problem